 A small animal shelter has been constructed near the town which houses only 50 dogs.
 We later obtained a sworn confession from a former municipal worker saying he and his colleagues had been forced to illegally kill or abandon some 14,000 dogs over a 20-year period on the instruction of local officials.

-NFA is in contact with the Turkish government asking the officials to step in and ensure that the dogs have the humane care prescribed under Turkish law.
-We are also seeking to raise public awareness about the scandalous situation.
+NFA lobbied the Turkish government asking the officials to step in and ensure that the dogs have the humane care prescribed under Turkish law.
+Action was promised but the situation remains unchanged.